cdapio/cdap/cdap-docs/developers-manual/source/pipelines/developing-pipelines.rst

 In order to create a pipeline application, a pipeline configuration (either as a file or in-memory) is required that specifies the configuration of plugins to be used along with their properties.
-(In the CDAP Application Studio, the user interface prompts you for the required information.)
+(In the CDAP Studio, the user interface prompts you for the required information.)

 This section describes how to create such a configuration, and various aspects to be